GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 The [declarativeContent API][api-declarativecontent] allows you to enable the extension's action based on the page URL or if the CSS selectors match the elements on the page.

 When an extension is disabled, the icon is grayed out.
-If the user clicks on the disabled extension, the extension's context menu will appear.
+If the user clicks the disabled extension, the extension's context menu will appear.

 <figure>